Hardhikman/popu-agent/README.md

 #### Real-Time Data Fetching ([fetch_policy_data](./tools.py))

 This tool is crucial for generating fact-based policy analysis.
-It searches the web for real-time data, statistics, and news about policies using the Tavily API.
+It searches the web for real-time data, statistics, and news about policies using either the Tavily API or Google Search.
 The tool returns formatted search results with sources, ensuring all analysis is grounded in current facts.

 #### Retry Logic ([run_with_retry](./main.py))